Evansville Triplets: History

 Due to the 1969 Major League Baseball expansion, there was a need for two additional Triple-A teams in the American Association for the 1970 season.
 One went to Wichita, Kansas, the other to Evansville, Indiana, which had previously hosted Minor League Baseball teams but never above the Double-A classification.
 A contest was held to select a name for the new franchise.
 "Evansville Triplets" was selected from over 3,000 entries.
 The fitting name refers to the team playing at the Triple-A level and that the team would represent not just Indiana, but the entire tri-state area, including Kentucky and Illinois.
 It was also a word play on the Minnesota Twins, Evansville's first major league affiliate.
 The new team would play at Bosse Field, which opened in 1915.

 After spending their inaugural 1970 season affiliated with the Minnesota Twins, Evansville then spent the next three seasons with the Milwaukee Brewers.
 In 1972, the Triplets won their first American Association championship against their expansion partner, the Wichita Aeros, 3–0.
 Lloyd Gladden won the 1972 American Association Most Valuable Pitcher Award having pitched to a 15–9 record with a 2.71 earned run average and 141 strikeouts.

 The Triplets enjoyed their greatest success as the top minor league affiliate of the Detroit Tigers from 1974 to 1984.
 The team won their second AA title in 1975 by defeating the Denver Bears, 4–2.
 They went on to win the Junior World Series, 4–1, against the Tidewater Tides.
 Manager Fred Hatfield won the 1975 American Association Manager of the Year Award.
 Les Moss won the same award in 1978).
 Under Manager of the Year Jim Leyland, the 1979 club won a third AA championship, 4–2, over the Oklahoma City 89ers.
 Billy Gardner was selected as the AA's 1980 Manager of the Year.

 In July 1984, the team's owners arrived at terms to sell the Triplets for a reported sum of US$780,000 to the owners of the Nashville Sounds, a Double-A club of the Southern League, who intended to move the franchise to Nashville, Tennessee, for the 1985 season.
 The Southern League wanted team president Larry Schmittou to surrender his franchise to the league, but he wanted to send Nashville's existing Southern League franchise to Evansville to continue as the Triplets at Double-A. However, a combination of the league's disapproval of the move and the City of Evansville being unwilling to upgrade Bosse Field meant the end of affiliated baseball in Evansville.
-The Triplets' legacy was retired, and the Triple-A Sounds carried on the history of the preceding Double-A team.
+The Triplets' legacy was retired, and the Triple-A Sounds carried on the history of the preceding Double-A team, which relocated to Alabama and became the Huntsville Stars.